Nirovitsky/baltek-jobs-new/replit.md

 - All OAuth environment variables properly configured and verified working
 - Application successfully connecting to Baltek API and loading job data
 - Vite development server running on port 5000 with proper client/server separation
+- Updated bookmarks and applications pages to use consistent JobList component with search functionality
+- Implemented proper scrollable layout matching the main jobs page design
+- Migration completed with all pages using unified job list interface